-A UE-specific search space at CCE aggregation level is defined by a set of PDCCH candidates for CCE aggregation level .
+A USS at CCE aggregation level is defined by a set of PDCCH candidates for CCE aggregation level .

-If a UE is configured with higher layer parameter CrossCarrierSchedulingConfig for a serving cell the carrier indicator field value corresponds to the value indicated by CrossCarrierSchedulingConfig.
+If a UE is configured with CrossCarrierSchedulingConfig for a serving cell the carrier indicator field value corresponds to the value indicated by CrossCarrierSchedulingConfig.

-For a DL BWP of a serving cell on which a UE monitors PDCCH candidates in a UE-specific search space, if the UE is not configured with a carrier indicator field, the UE monitors the PDCCH candidates without carrier indicator field.
-For a serving cell on which a UE monitors PDCCH candidates in a UE-specific search space, if a UE is configured with a carrier indicator field, the UE monitors the PDCCH candidates with carrier indicator field.
+For an active DL BWP of a serving cell on which a UE monitors PDCCH candidates in a USS, if the UE is not configured with a carrier indicator field, the UE monitors the PDCCH candidates without carrier indicator field.
+For an active DL BWP of a serving cell on which a UE monitors PDCCH candidates in a USS, if a UE is configured with a carrier indicator field, the UE monitors the PDCCH candidates with carrier indicator field.

-A UE does not expect to monitor PDCCH candidates on a DL BWP of a secondary cell if the UE is configured to monitor PDCCH candidates with carrier indicator field corresponding to that secondary cell in another serving cell.
-For the DL BWP of a serving cell on which the UE monitors PDCCH candidates, the UE monitors PDCCH candidates at least for the same serving cell.
+A UE does not expect to monitor PDCCH candidates on an active DL BWP of a secondary cell if the UE is configured to monitor PDCCH candidates with carrier indicator field corresponding to that secondary cell in another serving cell.
+For the active DL BWP of a serving cell on which the UE monitors PDCCH candidates, the UE monitors PDCCH candidates at least for the same serving cell.

-For a search space set associated with control resource set , the CCE indexes for aggregation level corresponding to PDCCH candidate of the search space set in slot for a serving cell corresponding to carrier indicator field value are given by
+For a search space set associated with CORESET , the CCE indexes for aggregation level corresponding to PDCCH candidate of the search space set in slot for an active DL BWP of a serving cell corresponding to carrier indicator field value are given by

 where

-for any common search space, ;
+for any CSS, ;

-for a UE-specific search space, , , for , for , for , and ;
+for a USS, , , for , for , for , and ;

 ;